Wednesday of Week 6 of Easter – First Reading

 At this time, Athens was really only a shadow of its former self.
 Some five centuries before Paul it had been at the height of its glory in art, philosophy and literature, with a culture which still influences modern life today.
 In the generations which followed, the city still had a reputation for philosophical thinking, and in Paul’s day there was a leading university in the city.

 While waiting for his companions to arrive, Paul was quite horrified at the level of idolatry he found in such a supposedly sophisticated city.
 He was engaged in discussions not only with Jews and other sympathisers, but also got involved with Stoic and Epicurean philosophers who found his teaching rather strange.
-“What is this scavenger trying to say?” they asked.
-Because of his mention of someone called ‘Jesus’ and terms like ‘resurrection’, they said he sounded “like a promoter of foreign (i.e. non-Greek) deities”.
+“What is this scavenger trying to say?” they asked (Acts 17:18).
+Because of his mention of someone called ‘Jesus’ and terms like ‘resurrection’, they said he sounded like a “proclaimer of foreign (i.e. non-Greek) divinities”.
 Eventually they invited him to address the Council of the Areopagus, an indication of how seriously they took him even though they found his ideas outlandish.

 It should have been a very important venue for Paul.
 If he could win the Athenians around to accepting the message of Christ, it could have far-reaching effects.
 The Greeks were famous for their intellectual interests and their love of discussion and debate.
 As Luke comments rather laconically,